stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

-_Bitcoin P2PKH_:  This algorithm takes the ECDSA recoverable signature and public key encoding byte from the single-signature spending condition, converts them to a public key, and then calculates the Hash160 of the key's byte representation (i.e. by serializing the key as a compressed or uncompressed secp256k1 public key).
+_Bitcoin P2PKH_:  This algorithm takes the ECDSA recoverable signature and public key encoding byte from the single-signature spending condition, converts them to a public key, and then calculates the Hash160 of the key's byte representation (i.e., by serializing the key as a compressed or uncompressed secp256k1 public key).

 _Bitcoin redeem script P2SH_:  This algorithm converts a multisig spending